 Whether distinct instantiations of a generic or distinct invocations of an operation produce distinct values for tags or access-to-subprogram values.

-The index entry in the Ada language reference manual for unspecified provides the full list.
-Similarly, the index entry for bounded error provides the full list of references to places in the Ada language reference manual where a bounded error is described.
+The index entry in the ISO/IEC 8652 for unspecified provides the full list.
+Similarly, the index entry for bounded error provides the full list of references to places in ISO/IEC 8652 where a bounded error is described.

 Failure can occur due to unspecified behaviour when the programmer did not fully account for the possible outcomes, and the program is executed in a context where the actual outcome was not one of those handled, resulting in the program producing an unintended result.